The Story of Ferdinand

 The Story of Ferdinand (1936) is the best-known work by the American author Munro Leaf.
 Illustrated by Robert Lawson, the children's book tells the story of a bull who would rather smell flowers than fight in bullfights.
 He sits in the middle of the bull ring failing to take heed of any of the provocations of the matador and others to fight.
 The Story of Ferdinand was published in 1936 by Viking Books.
 Later, after the Spanish Civil War, it was viewed as having a political agenda.
 During World War II, the British Air Transport Auxiliary started flying into Europe after D-Day and their pilots, who were non-combatants, used Ferdinand the Bull as their call sign.
-The book has been adapted into two films, the 1938 animated short Ferdinand the Bull and the 2017 computer-animated feature film Ferdinand.
+The book has been adapted into two films, the 1938 animated short Ferdinand the Bull and the 2017 animated feature film Ferdinand.

 Plot

 Young Ferdinand does not enjoy butting heads with other young bulls, preferring instead to sit under a cork tree smelling the flowers.
 His mother is concerned that he might be lonely and tries to persuade him to play with the other calves, but when she sees that Ferdinand is content as he is, she leaves him alone.

 Ferdinand grows to be the biggest bull in the herd and he often spends time alone.
 All the other bulls dream of being chosen to compete in the bullfights in Madrid, but Ferdinand still prefers smelling the flowers instead.
 One day, five men come to the pasture to choose a bull for the bullfights.
 Ferdinand is again on his own, sniffing flowers, when he accidentally sits on a bumblebee.
 Upon getting stung as a result, he runs wildly across the field, snorting and stamping.
-Mistaking Ferdinand for a mad and aggressive bull, the men rename him "Ferdinand the Fierce" and take him away to Madrid.
+Mistaking Ferdinand for a mad and aggressive bull, the men dub him "Ferdinand the Fierce" and take him away to Madrid.

-All of Madrid, including many beautiful ladies, turn out to see the handsome matador fight "Ferdinand the Fierce".
+All of Madrid, including many women, turn out to see the handsome matador fight "Ferdinand the Fierce".
 When Ferdinand enters the bull ring, he is faced with the matador, banderilleros and picadors who panic when they see him.
-However, he is delighted by the flowers that the ladies throw in the ring and sits down in the middle of the ring to enjoy them, upsetting and disappointing everyone and making the matador and other fighters throw tantrums.
-Ferdinand is then taken back to his pasture, where to this day he is still sitting under the cork tree happily smelling flowers.
+However, he is delighted by the flowers in the women's hair and sits down in the middle of the ring to smell them, upsetting and disappointing everyone and making the matador and other fighters throw tantrums.
+Ferdinand is then taken back to his pasture, where at the end he is still sitting under the cork tree happily smelling flowers.

 Publication

-The book's first run by Viking Press in 1936 sold 14,000 copies at $1 each.
-The following year saw sales increase to 68,000 and by 1938, the book was selling at 3,000 per week.
+The book's first run by Viking Press in 1936 sold 14,000 copies at a dollar each.
+The following year saw sales increase to 68,000 by 1938, the book was selling at 3,000 per week.
 That year, it outsold Gone with the Wind to become the number one best seller in the United States.